 Radiology and Imaging

-Areas of the body where cells and tissues are repairing themselves most actively take up the largest amounts of tracer.
+A bone scan is a nuclear imaging procedure.
+During a nuclear bone scan, a small amount of radioactive dye, or tracer, is injected into a vein in your arm and taken up in varying amounts at different sites in the body.
+Areas of the body where cells and tissues are repairing themselves most actively take up the largest amounts of the tracer.
 Nuclear images highlight these areas, suggesting the presence of abnormalities associated with disease or injury.

 You'll be asked to lie still on a table while a device supporting a tracer-sensitive camera passes back and forth over your body.
 The procedure is painless.
 A scan of your entire skeleton usually takes less than 30 minutes.
 Scanning a limited area of your body takes less time.

 A nuclear stress test measures blood flow to your heart at rest and while your heart is working harder as a result of exertion or medication.
 A radioactive dye is injected into your bloodstream through the IV.
 First, images will be taken of your heart at rest.
-Then, after you've exercised or been given medication to stimulate your heart, you'll receive more radioactive dye through the IV.
-You’ll again lie on a table while a scanner similar to an X-ray machine creates images of your heart muscle.
-The two sets of images allow your doctor to compare the blood flow through your heart while you're at rest and while your heart is pumping harder as a result of exercise or medication.
+Then after you've exercised or been given medication to stimulate your heart, you'll receive more radioactive dye through the IV.
+You will lie on a table while a scanner similar to an X-ray machine creates images of your heart muscle.
+The two sets of images allow your health care provider to compare the blood flow through your heart while you're at rest and while your heart is pumping harder as a result of exercise or medication.